Zoyak619/Zoya-Portfolio/README.md

 # Zoya Khan - Junior Data Engineer
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-I'm a Junior Data Engineer and recent Generation UK&I Graduate, passionate about designing reliable data pipelines and scalable analytics solutions.
-I enjoy transforming raw data into clean, structured insights using Python, SQL, and cloud technologies.
+I’m a Junior Data and Software Engineer and recent Generation UK&I Graduate, passionate about building reliable data pipelines and practical software solutions.
+I enjoy transforming raw data into structured insights and developing tools that make processes smarter and more efficient using Python, SQL, and cloud technologies.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------